RallyTechServices/dependency-dashboard-apps/status-report/README.md

 The app depends on the selection of a field to determine the type of a feature.
 The app will look for features that are of type "Business" and then find predecessors/successors that are of type "Platform".

+The app assumes that if the type field is empty, then the feature is a "Platform" feature.

+Business feature rows are colored light blue.
+Platform are white.

 ## Development Notes